IEEE 754: Reproducibility

 The IEEE 754-1985 version of the standard allowed many variations in implementations (such as the encoding of some values and the detection of certain exceptions).
 IEEE 754-2008 has reduced these allowances, but a few variations still remain (especially for binary formats).
 The reproducibility clause recommends that language standards should provide a means to write reproducible programs (i.e., programs that will produce the same result in all implementations of a language) and describes what needs to be done to achieve reproducible results.

 Concrete examples of potentially non-reproducible behavior can be found in C and C++, which allow the use of higher precision for results of floating-point operations and contraction of floating-point expressions, such as regular multiply-and-add into FMA and 1.0/sqrt(x) into a reciprocal square root as a single instruction.
 C/C++ Compilers such as GCC and cl.exe generally default to allowing both unless specifically asked not to, as these changes can generate faster code without obvious loss of accuracy.
 Compilers also offer more overtly non-compliant "fast" optimizations.
 C mathematical functions are usually not implemented to be "correctly rounded" and add to the problem.
 The floating-point environment may also be unexpectedly changed by third-party code.

 Character representation

-The standard requires operations to convert between basic formats and external character sequence formats.
+The standard requires operations to convert between supported formats and external character sequences.
 Conversions to and from a decimal character format are required for all formats.
-Conversion to an external character sequence must be such that conversion back using round to nearest, ties to even will recover the original number.
+Conversion to an external character sequence must be such that round-trip conversion, from internal binary representation to external decimal text and back to internal binary representation, will recover the original number when using roundTiesToEven.
 There is no requirement to preserve the payload of a quiet NaN or signaling NaN, and conversion from the external character sequence may turn a signaling NaN into a quiet NaN.

 The original binary value will be preserved by converting to decimal and back again using: